-Figure 5-35: Settings → Boot Configuration Screen
+Figure 6-38: Settings \rightarrow Boot Configuration Screen

-An administrative user can use the Settings → Boot configuration screen to redefine the location from which the OnBoard boots.
-By default, the OnBoard boots from a boot file in the on-board Flash memory.
+An administrative user can use the Settings \rightarrow Boot configuration screen to redefine the location from which the OnBoard boots.
+By default, the OnBoard boots from a boot file that resides on the on-board Flash memory.
 Booting from the resident software is strongly recommended.
 Network boots should be reserved only for troubleshooting or upgrading.
 The differences between booting from a local copy of the software image and booting from the network are explained further in the following sections.